• Discounts and special offers

 If you commit to a 30-year home loan at 67, you could be paying it until you're 97.
 You may be OK with that, but consider the long-term picture when you decide.

 For those on a fixed income, it's essential to ensure that your housing payments are affordable.
-This can be a challenge in today's world, where mortgage rates are above 6%.
+This can be a challenge in today's world, where mortgage rates are around 6%.
 Making yourself "house poor" is an especially bad move as a senior since you can't count on your income increasing as time moves forward.

 Taking on a mortgage is a big commitment, so make sure it's really the right move for you.

 If you think through all these issues and decide to buy, take heart in knowing lenders have to treat you the same as any other borrower.
-If you're in a good financial position to make your purchase, you should have a choice of loan offers and can find the one that's right for you.
+If you're in a good financial position to make your purchase, you should have a choice of loan offers and can pick one that's right for you.

 Sponsored